Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Methods and Model

 \subsubsection{Decision variables}

-Our decision variables are the following.
+Our decision variables, summarized in Table~\ref{tab:variables}, are the following.
 First, we use departure time variables:

 defining the departure time of train $j\in \mathcal{J}$ from station $s\in \mathcal S_{j}$.
 Such a variable is defined for all decision stations $\mathcal{S}_j$.
-In the case of trains that terminate within the modeled part of the network, the last station is not included in $\mathcal{S}_j$ .
-The arrival time of the trains at stations, $t^{(\text{in})}(j,s)\in \mathbb{N}$ are trivially related to the $t^{(\text{out})}(j,s)$ variables through a constant offset (c.f.
-Eq.~\eqref{eq::min_pass_time}), given the fixed running time assumption.
+The bounds follow trivially from the notion of the $\upsilon(j,s)$ and $d_\text{max}$ parameters.
+In the case of trains that terminate within the modeled part of the network, the last station is not included in $\mathcal{S}_j$.
+For the sake of notational convenience, we also introduce the arrival time of the trains at stations, $t^{(\text{in})}(j,s')\in \mathbb{N}$.
+Having assumed fixed running times (green way policy), arrival times are defined by the previous departure times, (c.f.
+Equation~\eqref{eq::min_pass_time}).
+Hence, arrival times are not independent decision variables themselves.
+This explains why we need sets and decision variables related to various combinations of inbound and outbound trains when describing conflicts in switching zones.

-Second, in addition to the time variables, we use three sets of binary precedence variables.
-Decision variables $y^{(\text{out})}(j,j',s) \in \{0,1\}$ determine the order of trains to leave stations: the variable takes the value $1$ if train $j$ leaves station $s$ before train $j'$, and 0 otherwise.
+In addition to the time variables, we use three sets of binary precedence variables.
+The decision variables $y^{(\text{out})}(j,j',s) \in \{0,1\}$ determine the order of trains to leave stations: such a variable takes the value $1$ if train $j$ leaves station $s$ before train $j'$, and it is 0 otherwise.
 The $(j,j',s)$ tuples for which an $y$ variable is defined will be specified later.
 Similarly, the precedence variables $y^{(\text{in})}(j,j',s) \in \{0,1\}$ prescribe the order at the entry to stations; the value is $1$ if $j$ arrives to $s$ before $j'$.

-The last set of precedence variables describes the precedence of trains at some resource located between stations $s$ and $s'$ (e.g. single track used by $j$ and $j'$ heading in opposite direction).
+The last set of precedence variables describes the precedence of trains $j$ and $j'$ competing for a resource located between stations $s$ and $s'$.
 The binary variable $z(j,j',s, s') \in \{0,1\}$ will be $1$ if $j$ uses the given resource before $j'$.
-Also in this case, the quadruples $(j,j',s,s')$ for which we have such a variable will be specified later.
+The quadruples $(j,j',s,s')$ for which we have such a variable will be specified later, but let us provide an example here.
+Consider two stations $s$ and $s'$ that are connected by a single-track line segment, and trains $j$ and $j'$ are heading in opposite directions, competing for the single-track segment as a resource.
+In this case, the variable describes which of the trains can occupy the single-track link first.
+(Recall that M-P is possible on decision stations only.)